dineshUmasankar/mnist-digit-classifier/report/report.md

 ### Objective

-Build out an identification / recognition module for the amount (in numeric form) field from a check to classify handwritten digits in the context of a bank check reader application within a hypothetical bank.
+- Build out an identification / recognition model for the amount (in numeric form) field from a check to classify handwritten digits in the context of a bank check reader application.
+- We are assuming this bank check reader application already has built the field extraction and segmentation models.

 ### Motivation

-There are numerous physical forms and papers, and building out the digit classification system could further digital transformation of existing businesses and industries.
-By digitizing, it opens up a whole new array of possibilities to analyze at depth for any company, such as being able to feed the information into a Retrieval-Augmented Generation (RAG) model to extract key insights.
-Furthermore, it would be the first stepping stone to build a generalized OCR system that can be applied regardless of context.
+There are numerous physical forms and papers, and building out a digital classification system could further digital transformation of existing businesses and industries.
+The digitization of data presents a diverse range of opportunities for comprehensive analysis for any organization, including the ability to feed the data into a Retrieval-Augmented Generation (RAG) model to extract crucial insights.
+Moreover, it would serve as the initial step towards constructing a comprehensive OCR system that can be utilized regardless of the context.

 \newpage